Bay City's First Pop Music Festival

 - Written by Gary Johnson

-On August 26, 1969, what was first billed as the 2nd Saginaw Pop Festival, but later changed to the 1st Michigan Pop Festival, became the biggest rock and roll event in Bay City, Michigan, up to that time.
-It drew an estimated 4,000 music lovers to Roll-Air on State Park Drive for a day-long show that featured some of the state’s finest bands.
+On August 26, 1969, the 1st Michigan Pop Festival, became the biggest rock and roll event in Bay City, Michigan, during the 1960s.
+It drew an estimated 4,000 music lovers to the Roll-Air outdoor roller skating rink on State Park Drive for a day-long show that featured some of the state’s finest bands.

 Although this type of event was new to Bay City, similar festivals had already been held in cities across the state; the first being Detroit’s Belle Isle Love-In in April of 1967 followed by the Southfield Pop Festival in July.
 Festivals increased 1968 and included the first Saugatuck Pop Festival in July, the Oakland Pop Festival and Detroit’s Dialogue ’68 in September, and the Kalamazoo Pop Festival in October.